shrutivangari/redis-node/docs/redis-commands-ref.md

 * ZRANK
 Returns the member rank (or index) ordered from low to high.
 The member with the lowest score has rank 0
 * ZREVRANK
-REturns the member rank (or index) ordered from high to low.
+Returns the member rank (or index) ordered from high to low.
 The member with the highest score has rank 0